-Since I'm nu-old skool — and watching endless streams of people pretending they are the centre of the universe has me reaching for the Glock — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people validate their own self-importance makes me long for a 'Shut up' button — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-I can now omit vowels and apostrophes with impunity.
+Txt spk iz da bom.

 Oi, Apple!
 When I set some user preferences, have the decency to honour them because it’s my choice, not yours.

 - · 1114 words (sucks up about 5 mins)

 Time for a change of career.
 Forget making money the old fashioned way doing things I enjoy.
 I’m going to sell software to schools and governments.
 They’ll buy anything.

 - · 712 words (munches about 4 mins)

 The hashtag: the cornerstone of social media.
 Trends.
 Analytics.
 Fun.
 But I sometimes wonder if certain entities understand what it’s actually for.

 - · 2140 words (vacuums up about 10 mins)